This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Boat trips inside Melissani Cave are among the top things to do in Kefalonia

 Often overlooked, the nearby Drogarati Cave is another cave worth visiting in Kefalonia.
 The 95-metre-deep Drogarati Cave is famous for its excellent acoustics.
 In the past, it even hosted live performances.
-The over 100-million-year cave boasts numerous impressive formations of stalagmites and stalactites.
-If you plan to visit both caves, you can buy a combined ticket, available at either site.

 View of Drogarati Cave's interior.
 A few people are walking under the stalactites.